Are All Green Teas Bitter? The Science Behind Green Tea Taste

 L-Theanine: The Natural Sweetness Counterweight

-Crucially for flavour: L-theanine actively counteracts the perception of bitterness.
-It binds to the same taste receptors that respond to bitter compounds, essentially competing with catechins and caffeine for your taste buds' attention.
+L-theanine is a rare amino acid found almost exclusively in the tea plant (Camellia sinensis).
+It is responsible for the distinctive umami sweetness in high-quality green teas and actively counteracts the perception of bitterness.
 Teas with higher L-theanine-to-catechin ratios taste measurably less bitter.
 And the most reliable way to get a high-L-theanine tea is to grow it somewhere cold, slow, and high up.

 Why Altitude Is the Single Biggest Factor in Smoothness